Dementia Friends & Dementia Friends Champions

 To become a Dementia Friends Champion you need to attend an induction day run by the Alzheimer’s Society.
 You don't need to have any particular experience or skillset to be a Dementia Friends Champion, but you do need to understand what's involved, so you are encouraged to read the link here.

 Currently there are approximately 825 Dementia Friends Champions in Wales and 62,318 Dementia Friends.
 We need to make this number grow!
 The Dementia Friends initiative in Wales is supported by the Welsh Assembly and is core to the creation of dementia friendly communities.

 In the video below a 61-year-old ex-nurse talks about her diagnosis at the age of 60 and how she has begun to come to terms with that and how some of the people she has come across have become Dementia Friends:

-If you would like to attend a Dementia Friends session or become a Dementia Friends Champion please look on the Dementia Friends website here or contact Sam Bolam, the Dementia Friends Community Development Officer for South Powys – get in touch here.
+If you would like to attend a Dementia Friends session or become a Dementia Friends Champion please look on the Dementia Friends website here or contact Deborah Gerrard, our Chief Officer – get in touch here.